Using Ollama and Continue as a GitHub Copilot Alternative

 ollama run llama3.1:8b

-Next well wire up VS Code with the continue extension to use the models for autocompletion and prompting.
+Next, we'll configure VS Code with the Continue extension to use these models for autocompletion and prompting.

 Continue - LLM Extension for VS Code

-Install Continue Extension from the VS Code marketplace.
+Install the Continue Extension from the VS Code Marketplace.

 https://marketplace.visualstudio.com/items?itemName=Continue.continue

-Once we'll modify its configuration to use the models we just downloaded.
+Once installed, we'll modify its configuration to use the models we just downloaded.
+Open the configuration file:

 code ~/.continue/config.json